-The School of Law has a high level of expertise in criminal justice who have made a significant impact in the area.
-The Nottingham criminal justice experience is not just about engaging in the classroom with leading scholars in the field.
-Our long-running criminal justice discussion group meets every semester and gives you the opportunity to attend talks by academics and practitioners on exciting and often controversial topics.
+You will be taught by academics with a high level of expertise in criminal justice who have made a significant impact in the area.
+We also have a long-running criminal justice discussion group, which meets every semester and gives you the opportunity to attend talks by academics and practitioners on exciting and often controversial topics.

 You will also have an opportunity to engage with members of the Criminal Justice Research Centre, which encourages collaborations between researchers and practitioners on the ground.
 The centre's annual Sir John Smith Lecture on Criminal Law and Justice is an opportunity for you to hear at first hand from a keynote speaker who has pursued a career in criminal justice.

 IELTS 6.5 (no less than 6.5 in writing and reading, and 6.0 in speaking and listening)